GardenGroupUO/Organisms/Documentation/source/Using_Databases_with_the_Genetic_Algorithm.rst

 How to use the ASE database website
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you use ``database_viewer.py`` or ``ase db -w `` to open a ASE database website, you will see the database can be organised by Name, Cluster Energy, and ID.
+When you use ``database_viewer.py`` or ``ase db -w`` to open a ASE database website, you will see the database can be organised by Name, Cluster Energy, and ID.
 By default, the database in ``Recorded_Data/GA_Recording_Database.db`` is ordered by cluster energy

 .. image:: Images/database.png
-  :width: 400
+  :width: 600
   :alt: Front page of database
+  :align: center

 You can click on these to change the ordering.
 You can also click on add columns to add other pieces of data recorded in the database to the website.
 The ``Toggle list of keys ...`` indicates what all the data means.